February 21, 2025

 When to consider other options:

-❌ Removing commits completely (git reset
+❌ Removing commits completely (git reset).

-❌ Editing multiple past commits (git rebase -i
+❌ Editing multiple past commits (git rebase -i).

-❌ Reverting a commit that has been modified by later commits (git revert --no-commit
+❌ Reverting a commit that has been modified by later commits (git revert --no-commit + manual edit).

-, you can ensure a clean and well-maintained project history.
+By understanding when and how to use git revert, you can ensure a clean and well-maintained project history.